 BUILD COMMUNICATION SKILLS: Each team presents to an independent panel of expert I-O judges and receive invaluable feedback.

-WIN PRIZES: The winning team will win $1,250, and the runner‐up team will win $750.
-In addition, every participating team will receive free 2018 PTCMW student membership, and the top three teams will also win free admission to PTCMW’s 2018 Fall Event, where they will be recognized in front of over 200 local I‐O academics and practitioners.
+WIN PRIZES: The winning team will win $1,350, and the runner‐up team will win $750.
+In addition, every participating team will receive a free year of PTCMW student membership.
+The top three teams will be recognized to the PTCMW community.

 2014-2017: PDRI, an SHL Company